| Edited by ZenBalancer at 5-1-2017 15:58 |

 First, what is Chuwi?

 "In my words", Chuwi is a commercial ("capitalistic, for profit") company, designing and manufacturing "affordable innovative" consumer-oriented (electronic) products.
-Also usable for bussiness, but not focussed on Enterprise solutions.
+Also usable for bussiness, but with components-class "natural limitations", thus not focussed on commercial nor Enterprise solutions.
 As far as I can tell.

 Chuwi isn't dependant on donations like most open-source software organisations, nor like those with open-content.
 In other words, Intelectual Property is not something Chuwi must only prevent itself from infringing on that of others, but Chuwi also "must" protect its "own property" because of the "nature of the business" in the market it is active in.